 Chicago is an enormous city located in the state of Illinois.
 With a population of 2,720,546 people and 795 constituent neighborhoods, Chicago is the largest community in Illinois.
-Much of the housing stock in Chicago was built prior to World War II, making it one of the older and more historic cities in the country.
+Chicago has a large stock of pre-World War II architecture, making it one of the older and more historic cities in the country.

 Chicago real estate is some of the most expensive in Illinois, although Chicago house values don't compare to the most expensive real estate in the U.S.